 While P2P trading still occurs directly between the users, usage of an escrow service is essential to prevent all-too-common security risks, fraud and scams.

-Pros and cons of P2P Trading.
+Pros and Cons of P2P Trading

-Benefits of P2P trading
+Benefits of Peer-to-Peer Trading

 Escrow services: As the necessity to trust the other party is even higher with P2P trading, it is usually an involved escrow service that lets users comfortably initiate transfers as money is only released once the other party has completed their part of the trade.
 However, we have to point out that not all P2P trading platforms offer escrow services and those that do, usually charge fees in exchange.

 Challenges of peer-to-peer trading

-- No AML/KYC: As AML/KYC is absent with most P2P trading platforms, regulatory compliance is usually lacking.
-While some users may prefer not having to complete AML/KYC, it also means that cannot trust the identity, reputation or integrity of platform participants.
+No AML/KYC: As AML/KYC is absent with most P2P trading platforms, regulatory compliance is usually lacking.
+While some users may prefer not having to complete AML/KYC, it also means that they cannot trust the identity, reputation or integrity of platform participants.

 Fraud and scams: Unfortunately, the lack of identity verification lets fraudsters and scammers flock to P2P trading platforms.
 Various scams are common such as users never actually paying, asking to share personal information or luring buyers in with ridiculously low prices.
 They may also use manipulated screenshots to pretend like they have already paid when they actually haven’t.
-Some users may instil a sense of urgency in order to get the seller to prematurely release the funds from escrow.
+Some users may instill a sense of urgency in order to get the seller to prematurely release the funds from escrow.

 Lower liquidity: The users may not be able to buy or sell quickly or at the price they desire as they have to find a single individual that agrees on the proposed terms of the trade.
-This can be particularly painful when the market price abruptly moves in an unfavourable direction.
+This can be particularly painful when the market price abruptly moves in an unfavorable direction.

 The verdict: Should you buy crypto via P2P trading platforms?

-P2P trading concerns the buying and selling of cryptocurrencies directly between users – no intermediaries involved.
+Peer to peer trading concerns the buying and selling of cryptocurrencies directly between users – no intermediaries involved.
 It offers benefits of more flexible payment methods and prices along with increased privacy for P2P trading platforms that don’t require AML/KYC.

 Yet, it has numerous downsides compared to centralized exchanges: lack of liquidity, transactions take a long time, constant threat of scams and fraud and lack of trust in platform members.
 Unless you are a Bitcoin maximalist or distrust centralized exchanges in general, we strongly recommend skipping over P2P trading and choose a regulated, licensed crypto exchange like Blocktrade instead.